- Reference Number: HEY1200/2021

-- It is important you are therefore available on the telephone number you have provided in the next 48 hours (between the hours of 09.00am -16.00pm)
+- It is important you are available on the day of your VFC appointment on the telephone number you have provided (between the hours of 09.00am -16.00pm)

 - If you do not receive a telephone call in the hours stated above we recommend you call (01482) 674378 between the hours of 8.00am and 8.00pm daily.

 Why am I not being seen straight away in fracture clinic?

 The Virtual Fracture Clinic has been designed to ensure that you, the patient, only have to visit the hospital when absolutely necessary.
 For example:

 - Many injuries do not require a next day fracture clinic appointment.
 They have been immobilised appropriately in Emergency Care and until the healing process has started to take place there is no need for any further intervention – these patients will be offered an appointment in 2 – 6 weeks’ time.